It’s a question I get everyday. “Can I make money blogging?” Of course you can. Here I share the first steps you can take to make it happen!

 Sponsored content is a little harder to explain.
 This might be a post that a company has funded or from an email campaign.
 You will see a little note at the bottom of the post when the content is sponsored.
 It DOESN’T mean that someone has paid the blogger to write nice things.
 (We get to share our honest opinions, thankfully!)
 It simply means that the blogger was paid to advertise for that company.
 Most bloggers choose the companies they will work with very carefully.
 I know I certainly do.
 I want to make sure it is consistent with my message and that my readers will benefit.

 Finally, bloggers make money through product sales.
 You probably know exactly what I mean by products.
 It’s those cute little things we create to sell to you!
-Like my Bible study on obedience or those life-saving Breakfast Station packs that are making everyone’s morning so much easier.
+Like my Bible study on obedience or these encouraging #Not Consumed Scripture Cards.

 Should You Start a Blog?